A feed of everything Purdue Hackers members have shipped.

 This is a ship because I spent the past 4 hours fighting this.
 Carrier locking should be banned at the government level.
 Carrier specific software should always be removable.
 The current network landscape makes me extremely frustrated.
 Metaphorically goodnight.

-48hr Global Gamejam submission with @MelancholySeabiscuit doing all the artwork 'experimental nonlinear comic visual novel prototype thing' SYRINX ➔ -# please play on a computer. phone screens are too small!
+48hr Global Gamejam submission with unknown-user doing all the artwork 'experimental nonlinear comic visual novel prototype thing' SYRINX ➔ -# please play on a computer. phone screens are too small!

 Sent in a cover letter and resume to a Nix company in Germany :) I'm not posting an unredacted resume or cover letter here, so have some vague screenshots :)